Probiotics LoveThatBug

 There is another brand, Clinicians, with a product called Flora Restore but it also contains the dextrose.

 I know some women add the contents of Fem Dophilus capsules to yogurt and use it vaginally.
+Suggestions on how to insert yogurt here.
 Depending on why you want to take Fem Dophilus, this might be a possible way round that problem.

 It does sound as if a commercial yogurt will be produced with L rhamnosus GR1 in it in the foreseeable future.
 One is available in Tanzania already - but that's not much help to you or me right now!